 - How best will we learn?

 - How will we know what we have learned?

 From this basis a comprehensive and rigorous curriculum is built that employs the best of teaching strategies and incorporates effective assessment procedures.

-The programme is transdisciplinary in nature.
+The programme of inquiry (that can be found here) is transdisciplinary in nature.
 It encourages holistic learning and the transfer of knowledge, skills and understanding from one curriculum area to another.
 Students engage in Units of Inquiry (UOI) throughout the year that address the following global concepts: